xupsh/2021-Women_In_Tech_Hackathon/README.md

 # 2021-Women_In_Tech_Hackthon
-This repository contains the final presentation of the 2021 women in tech hackthon
+This repository contains the final presentation of the 2021 women in tech hackthon You can find the summary video here [Video](https://youtu.be/HorqFNmhYJc)

 ## Holding Venus of Oct.
 17th Racing Day